thunlp/OpenDelta/README.md

 ## Verified Default Configurations

 - **You can try to use OpenDelta on *any* backbone models based on PyTorch.**
-- However, with small chances thatThe interface of the submodules of the backbone model is not supported.
+- However, with small chances that the interface of the submodules of the backbone model is not supported.
 Therefore we verified some commonly used models that OpenDelta are sure to support.

 - We will keep testing more and more emerging models.